KIDA-BfR/GenEval/validation_library/README.md

 This function is better-suited for smaller tables.
 You input a .txt file (the attribution argument) in which you already made the choice of which processing method for each column by writing a list.
 The list is only the abbreviation of the processing method (cf ***3. classes***), reminded when you run the function, in the same order as the columns and coma-separated.
 Time-consuming but best if you already know you don't want the default values.
+Change the path way to your actual one to load attribution file.

 ``` python
 from validation_package.columns_attribution import manual_process_for_columns_attribution